Thibsuda/Finance_Account_Dashboard/README.md

 # Notice

 The P&L Report Dataframe is customized for each company, with the 'DEMO' serving as the primary dataset for this project.
-By seamlessly converting your data into our tailored dataframe, you can effortlessly explore and engage with workflow
+By seamlessly converting your data into our tailored dataframe, you can effortlessly explore and engage with our workflow.

 # Workflow for P&L Report Dashboard